JoshuaOhYQ/ETC2073/docs/BasicPython.md

         True
         ```

-        But if there is no character assigned to the string variable, then it will output **False** -
+        But if there is no character assigned to the string variable, then it will output **False**:

         ```py
         name = ""